install.packages('pak')

 Including a README.md

 file in your root folder is a good practice for any project.
-README.md
+Using the standard markdown format (.md

 2.4.2 DESCRIPTION